StudioCommunity/ModelServing/src/README.md

 ## Introduction

-This repository contains some built-in custom modules for azureml studio.
+This repository contains some built-in custom modules for azureml designer.

 ## Content